 This is not a problem restricted to persons who use illegal or street drugs.
-This is a national public health crisis that affecting all of us, in communities across Canada.
+This is a national public health crisis that affects all of us, in communities across Canada.
 It does not discriminate against age or socioeconomic groups.
 Rates of opioid poisoning have increased across the age board, with seniors 65 and older and adults aged 45 to 64 keeping the highest rates.

 The stigma is divisive and is obstructing the recovery of this crisis.
 Many people who are addicted have no history of drug abuse and did not set out with the intention of becoming addicted.

 Opiates are powerful.
-Those prescribed them are unaware what is happening until it is too late.
+Those prescribed them are unaware of what is happening until it is too late.
 There are incredible numbers of people who walk out with a prescription for pain, and from surgery who end up addicted.
 For some, the opioid crisis begins with an innocent visit to their trusted family doctor.
-Patients go in with intentions to get better and end up with a life-threatening addiction.
+Patients go in with intentions to get better and end up with life-threatening addiction.

-Illegal and prescription opioid use is rapidly growing in Canada, with fentanyl and analogues seeming to fuel the rise in opioid-related deaths.
+Illegal and prescription opioid use is rapidly growing in Canada, with fentanyl and analogs seeming to fuel the rise in opioid-related deaths.
 The crisis is a devastating impact on the health and safety of families and communities across Canada.
 Western Canada (BC and Alberta) and the Northern territories (Yukon and Northwest Territories) have the highest burden.

 Canada Health reports that 63% of the unintentional poisonings occurred in people aged 65 years and older, while intentional poisonings are common and rising in ages 15 to 24 years and adults 25 to 44 becoming the fastest growing hospitalization rates.

 Both western Canada (BC and Alberta) and northern Canada have the highest rates.
-50% of the spikes in both required hospital care and ED visits have occurred the last three years.
+50% of the spikes in both required hospital care and ED visits have occurred during the last three years.

 The age groups using and prescribed opioids locally are comparative to provincial numbers.

 Data from the Hospital Morbidity Database and the National Ambulatory Care Reporting System show that hospitalizations at 15.6 per 100,000 population in 2016/2017.
 However, Ontario and Alberta are the only two provinces that collect emergency department data at the level dictated for these studies.
-There is a necessity for Canada-wide surveillance of opioid related harm, and evidence-based policies to reduce this crisis.
+There is a necessity for Canada-wide surveillance of opioid-related harm, and evidence-based policies to reduce this crisis.

 Sixteen hospitalizations in Canada daily attributed to opioid poisonings, with 11 emergency department visits daily in Alberta and 13 in Ontario.